Jman-Github/ReVanced-Patch-Bundles/README.md

 >**Dev:** The latest dev patch & integrations with regular releases excluded.
 Meaning it will just update to the latest prerelease and skip over the regular releases.

 > [!WARNING]
-> Some of the dev-patch-bundle sources will not be working.
-This is due to some of the repositories having never created a prerelease.
+> Some of the dev-patch-bundle/stable-patch-bundles sources will not be working.
+This is due to some of the repositories having never created a prerelease/release.
 Those sources will have "N/A" in the respective patch-bundle.json files.
 # 📋 Patch Bundles URLs
 ### 📦 ReVanced-Patches-Bundle [API v4]:
 <details>